anil-s-yadav/Basic-Calulator/README.md

 # Basic-Calulator

-This a very simple aap made just for learning purpose.
+--> This a very simple aap made just for learning purpose.

+=> Screenshots